View Morocco Photography

 For some reason that conversation stuck with me throughout my travels…maybe it was the Mr. C image, or maybe it was the exotic sounding name, or maybe it was Todd’s enthusiasm about the place – whatever it was, I felt like I needed to see it.
 When I decided to change my plans and travel through Morocco, I knew that I had to make it to Fez.
 I chose a tour route that led me through Fez for a few days as I felt that it would be one of the highlights of Morocco.

-The draw to Fez is that it is the most in tact medieval city of the Arab world.
+The draw to Fez is that it is the most intact medieval city of the Arab world.
 It is suspended in time somewhere between the modern world and the Middle Ages.
 Modern World: electricity; Middle Ages: everything else in Fez.
-Here are the numbers: there are about 800,000 people living in the medina, 9,500 streets, aprox.
+Here are the numbers: there are about 800,000 people living in the Medina, 9,500 streets, approximately.
 250 mosques, 10,000 donkeys, and about 100,000 satellite dishes.
 These are unofficial numbers of course – but they are my best guess.

 We arrived in Fez after an 11 hour minivan ride through the Moroccan countryside.
 This was a doozy of a road trip – it was well over 100 degrees out and air conditioning that could be only used for short bursts of time in order to not overheat the car, brakes that overheated, and just a long, long journey.
 The longest time I’ve spent in a car since living back in the Midwest when I used to be too poor to take a plane!
 We arrived in Fez in the evening and our lodging was in the new city – a little more modern with internet cafes, bars, and a McDonalds…yes, a McDonalds.
 I have to admit – one of the things that I am really starting to miss is a good American burger.
 I’ve tried ordering a few and they are never the same.
 So when I heard there was a McDonalds in Fez, I knew that I could quench my craving.
 Yes, yes, yes – I’m sure many of you are appalled by this – as McDonalds is not necessarily the epitome of American burger.
 However, until you’ve set foot in my shoes, traveled for 10 months around the world, eating out every night of the week, being at the mercy of the local cuisine night after night, not being able to EVER drink water from a tap, then you can judge my eating choices!
 I sat down to my Big Mac and fries and orange juice and enjoyed every last bite…it was ecstasy.
 Ok – so there’s nothing medieval about a Big Mac; however, the real adventure started the next morning when our local guide, Hakima, greeted us bright and early.
 She was to take us on a day through Fez – the old city.
 It included a Medina tour, shopping and bargaining in the souks, visits to the pottery manufacturer, leather tannery, carpet maker, and lunch.

 First we went to a great panoramic point high above the old Medina to get an overview of the maze that we were about to enter.
-The first thing I noticed as we stood on a high hill looking over the medina was the number of satellite dishes on the buildings.
+The first thing I noticed as we stood on a high hill looking over the Medina was the number of satellite dishes on the buildings.
 Strange things catch my eye sometimes, and I had never really seen so many dishes occupying so little space – each beaconing in the same direction…as if they were calling ET to come home.
 Each building has no less than 8 satellite dishes on the roof.
-Photo: Woman painting pottery At this point, the old medina felt more extraterrestrial than medieval to me.
-However, I guess the satellite dishes didn’t surprise me too much as most of the world’s undeveloped, poorest cities and towns even have satellites.
-It’s how the majority of the 3rd world is able to view the world around them these days.
-It is likely that all of the Fassis (people of Fez) are watching old episodes of Happy Days and are getting a good laugh out of Mr. C’s Fez hat!
-After I got past the dishes, I could focus on the thousands of buildings that were displayed in front of me.
+At this point, the old Medina felt more extraterrestrial than medieval to me.
+However, I guess the satellite dishes didn’t surprise me too much as even most of the world’s undeveloped, poorest cities and towns have satellites.
+It’s how the majority of the developing world is able to view the world around them these days.
+It is likely that all of the Fassis (people of Fez) are watching old episodes of Happy Days and are getting a good laugh out of Mr. C’s fez hat!
+After I got past the satellite dishes, I could focus on the thousands of buildings that were displayed in front of me.
 It was huge and a bit disorienting.
-If you really focused your eye, you would see all of these towers sticking up amongst the buildings – the 250 some mosques that were intermixed in the medina.
-You could also see puffs of dark smoke coming from certain areas which indicated that pottery was being fired there…which is where we headed to next.
-We went to go see the intricate art of pottery making and mosaics.
-We saw how everything was made by hand – in painstaking detail.
+If you really focused your eye, you would see all of these towers sticking up amongst the buildings – the 250 some mosques that were intermixed in the Medina.
+You could also see puffs of dark smoke coming from certain areas which indicated that pottery was being fired which is where we headed to next.
+We saw the intricate art of pottery making and mosaics and how everything was made by hand – in painstaking detail.
 Each mosaic piece was cut by hammer and chisel and then pieced together as if it were a giant jigsaw puzzle.
 This was one of the few places that employed women.
 Some women intermixed with the men in the painting area – but this was a relatively new development.
 The majority of the pottery work was difficult manual labor, so the only place tat the women were allowed to work was on the more artistic side of the creation.

-Before entering the medina, Hakima first warned us about the usual pickpockets and urged us to stay together the best we could, and to not be discouraged by the begging children that would be following us around.
-Since the medina was still really a functioning medina for locals, we would stick out rather blatantly…7 Caucasians, toting camera and backpacks – of course we were going to stick out!
-She also warned us to listen for the word “Ballack!” meaning “watch out/move out of the way” which we would hear when the numerous donkey carts were trying to get around the medina.
-The medina did not hold any motorized vehicles due to the narrow, curvaious streets and alleys.
-The only mode of transportation was donkeys and carts.
+Before entering the Medina, Hakima first warned us about the usual pickpockets and urged us to stay together the best we could, and to not be discouraged by the begging children that would be following us around.
+Since the Medina was still really a functioning Medina for locals, we would stick out rather blatantly…seven caucasians, toting camera and backpacks – of course we were going to stick out!
+She also warned us to listen for the word “Ballack!” meaning “watch out/move out of the way” which we would hear when the numerous donkey carts were trying to get around the Medina.
+The Medina did not hold any motorized vehicles due to the narrow, curving streets and alleys and the only mode of transportation was donkeys and carts.
 Basically, we learned that we needed to keep on our toes.

 They take you off in a little room of carpets to interrogate you…oops…I mean ‘work with you’ on a more individual basis, and they parade out tons of carpets in front of you trying to narrow down exactly what you are looking for.
 I decided to only be an observer of the process this time – there were others in our group that were buyers.
 The carpets were absolutely stunning, however didn’t really fit my décor – so I enjoyed being a spectator and watching other people spend money!